bruchansky/immersions/README.md

 The Immersion open source library allows anyone with basic javascript knowledge to create immersive experiences in virtual reality and on the Web.
 It is based on [WebXR](https://immersiveweb.dev/) and uses the [babylon.js](https://www.babylonjs.com/) real time 3D engine.

 The indie project was initially developed as part of a [platform](https://bruchansky.name/immersions/) dedicated to immersive art on the web (January 2021).
-I didn’t want to depend on commercial spaces for the artworks, and to be restricted by game and artificial scarcity mechanics found on other VR platforms.
+I didn’t want to rely on commercial spaces for my artworks, and to be restricted by game and artificial scarcity mechanics found on other VR platforms.

 Since then, I keep updating the engine based on my own artistic needs, and everyone is welcomed to contribute.

-I believe the web is still the best metaverse out there: anybody can publish on it and it can now deliver truly immersive journeys.
+I believe the web is still the best metaverse out there: it is free and without any restrictions.

+Features:

-* **Point and Click 3D Spaces**:create viewpoints, add 3D exhibits, text and audio to tell your story.
+* **Point and Click Navigation**:create viewpoints, add 3D exhibits, text and audio to tell your story.

 * **Cross-platform**:works from most browsers on mobile, desktop and virtual reality headsets (tested on Meta Quest 2 and Pico).